Glaucabalaena

 Glaucabalaena is an extinct genus of gray whale that lived during the Pliocene epoch.
-The genus is known from a single species, Glaucabalaena inopinata, which was described in 2024 by Michelangelo Bisconti and colleagues based off the holotype specimen MGPT-PU 19512.
+The genus is known from a single species, Glaucabalaena inopinata, which was described in 2024 by Michelangelo Bisconti and colleagues based on the holotype specimen MGPT-PU 19512.
 This specimen consists of fragments of the skull and mandible, and was recovered from the Sabbie d'Asti Formation of Piedmont, Italy.

+Etymology

+The genus name Glaucabalaena is a combination of glauca, from the Latin glaucus, which means 'gray', and balaena, which means 'whale'.
+The specific name, inopinata, is from the Latin word inopinatus, meaning 'unexpected'.
+The type species name is so because Bisconti stated that he and his colleagues did not expect to find a second gray whale species from Pliocene-era Piedmont.